XP3R-Inc/technical-assessment/README.md

 Use the same credentials stored in `.env` when configuring Beekeeper Studio.

+### Required Git / .env Workflow

+Every candidate should follow the steps in `docs/workflow.md`:

+- Clone the repository and create a personal feature branch such as `feature/<lastname>-assessment`.
+- Copy `.env.example` to `.env`, fill in the credentials you provide, and export `ENV_FILE` so the FastAPI app can load the file.
+- Install dependencies with Python 3.13 inside a virtual environment, then run `uvicorn app.main:app --reload --port 8000`.
+- Commit frequently, push to origin, and be ready to share the branch or PR at the end of the session.

 ## Verifying the Server

 Use `curl` or a browser to confirm the service is up.
 Both challenge endpoints currently return `501 Not Implemented` until the interviewee writes the logic.